drhsqlite/fossil-mirror/www/gitusers.md

         fossil up -n
         fossil diff --from tip

-To invert the direction of the `diff`, say instead:
+To invert the `diff` to show a more natural patch, the command needs to be a bit more complicated, since you can’t currently give `--to` without `--from`.

         fossil diff --from current --to tip